ArsenijeD/vuex-app/README.md

 ## Install & Run

-  Use the node package manager [npm](https://www.npmjs.com/) to install and run Ngrx-app.
+  Use the node package manager [npm](https://www.npmjs.com/) to install and run Vuex-app.

   ```bash
   npm install